crocs-muni/JCAlgTest/README.md

 Choose the target reader for the card with the uploaded AlgTest applet, select the testing mode (e.g., 1 -> SUPPORTED ALGORITHMS) and let it run.
 CSV file with values separated by the semicolon is created (card_name_ALGSUPPORT__ATR....csv).

+### 3. Contribute your results, please

-3. Please consider to send us (petr@svenda.com) your results in case your card (*.csv and *.log file).
+Please consider to send us (petr@svenda.com) your results in case your card (*.csv and *.log file).
 The open database benefit both from the cards not yet in an open public database at https://www.fi.muni.cz/~xsvenda/jcalgtest/, but also from the new measurements for the already included ones (set of supported algorithms can expand in later revisions of the same card).

-## Contribute your results, please

 Results for (at least) the following smartcards are currently in the database (https://www.fi.muni.cz/~xsvenda/jcalgtest/):